 Screen Flanders is an economic support measure from the Flemish Government to support audiovisual productions, both national and international, that spend (part of) their budget within the Region of Flanders.
 In addition, Screen Flanders is the central film commission for the Flanders Region.

-Belgian producers can apply to receive up to 400,000 euros of refundable advances by way of economic support to cover their audiovisual expenses in the Flemish Region.
+Belgian producers can apply to receive up to 400,000 euros of refundable advances by way of economic support to cover their audiovisual expenses in the Flanders Region.
 Foreign producers interested in applying for the fund can co-produce with a Belgian producer that satisfies all the selection criteria.

 Calls are sent to applicants on a periodical basis, with each call having a predetermined budget.
 All applications will be presented to a jury consisting of both economic and cultural experts who will assess and prioritize all projects.
 Available funding will be divided among the highest-ranking applications.